YPares/arpligner/README.md

 For now, when no note is playing on the chord channel, notes on pattern channels will stay as they are (if you like some chromatic experiments that can be fun...)

+### Installing

+You first need to [download Protoplug](https://github.com/pac-dev/protoplug/releases) and install it.

+Then if you are using Bitwig, just click and drag Arpligner.bwpreset in Bitwig.
+If not, load Protoplug as any VST plugin in your DAW.
+Once opened, the GUI shows a code page.
+Empty it and copy/paste the contents of arpligner.lua into it.
+Then click on "Compile" in the bottom right-hand corner.
+Then Protoplug's status (loaded script and everything) should be saved along with your DAW project.

+After that, you'll need some way to feed MIDI into Protoplug.
+If you are using the Bitwig preset, place it on the track(s) where the **pattern** MIDI clips play.
+The preset comes with a Note Receiver device on which you can set where it should get the chords from (the preset automatically moves each incoming chord note to Channel 16).

 Video demo/tutorials to come...